 You can choose to schedule a flight to Louis Armstrong New Orleans International Airport, but be aware that there is no public transportation system that goes from the New Orleans airport to Baton Rouge.
 The nearest Greyhound bus station is 20-30 minutes away from the airport (1001 Loyola Avenue, downtown New Orleans).
 Depending on your flight’s arrival time and the remaining bus departure times to Baton Rouge, you may need to be prepared to stay in the city of New Orleans overnight and schedule a bus departure for the next day.
 For bus information, visit Greyhound.com.

 U.S. Port of Entry and U.S. Customs

 During your flight to the United States, flight attendants should distribute a Customs Declaration Form for you to complete.
-If your dependents are traveling with you, you only need to complete one declaration form for your family.
+If your dependents are traveling with you, you need to complete only one declaration form for your family.
 You will be required to provide the Customs Declaration Form to a U.S. Customs official after you have collected your luggage.